tuan3w/visual_search/README.md

  python tool/index_es.py --weight $WEIGHT_PATH --model_path $MODEL_PATH --input $INPUT
  ```
 ## Start server

- Run:
+ Before starting the server, you must to update `IMGS_PATH` variable in `visual_search/server.py` to the location of folder where images are stored.

  ```bash
  python tool/server.py
  ```

- and access to `http://localhost:5000/static/index.html` to test search engine.
+ and access to `http://localhost:5000/static/index.html` to test thesearch engine.

  Have fun =))